The runner’s direct footage catalogues the absolutely terrifying six minutes the mountain lion was stalking and charging him.

 Burgess posts the footage directly from his phone to his Instagram.

-Warning again: The footage is intense, and as such features a breadth of intense (and appropriate to the situation) language.
+Warning again: The footage is intense, and, as such, it features a breadth of intense (and appropriate to the situation) language.
+Watch it here.

 OTC points out how – and why – Burgess survives